Minderoo-OceanOmics-Centre-UWA/FAIRe2ENA/README.md

 1. **`faire2ena_sample.py`** - Converts sample metadata to ENA SAMPLE XML (ERC000024 GSC MIxS water checklist)
 2. **`faire2ena_run.py`** - Converts experiment/run metadata to ENA EXPERIMENT and RUN XML files

+There is also a helper script written by Olivia Nguyen, `upload_reads_to_ena.py`, which uploads fastq.gz files to ENA.

 ## Installation

 ### Requirements